Legal

 AI Processing Boundaries

-BAA Status
+BAA Status — covered

-The biography / medical history field is NEVER sent to any AI provider.
+The biography / medical history field is NEVER sent to any AI model.
 Your full date of birth is also never sent; only your age in years.
 These exclusions are enforced at two layers: the code that builds the AI context never adds them, and a server-side sanitizer strips them again before anything is transmitted, as a second line of defense.

-Data Retention by AI Providers
+Data Retention by Bedrock

 All AI-generated outputs are informational only and do not constitute medical advice, diagnosis, or treatment recommendations.
 You should always consult your healthcare provider before making decisions based on AI-generated summaries.